Rôtisserie Jagdhof Stuben

 What the Michelin Plate Tells You

-The Michelin Plate is awarded to restaurants that the Guide inspectors consider to serve food prepared with quality ingredients and care — a step below a Star, but a meaningful signal that the kitchen is working at a higher standard than the regional average.
+The Michelin Plate is awarded to restaurants that the Guide inspectors consider to serve food prepared with quality ingredients and care; a step below a Star, but a meaningful signal that the kitchen is working at a higher standard than the regional average.
 For Rôtisserie Jagdhof Stuben, that recognition has been consistent across two consecutive years (2024 and 2025), and the Michelin highlight specifically calls out cooking classics.
 That framing matters for setting expectations: this is a kitchen that respects and executes traditional cuisine, not one chasing trends.
 For an explorer visiting the Sauerland, that is a useful anchor, you are not getting a tasting menu of 18 micro-courses; you are getting German culinary heritage cooked with genuine skill.

 On the Wine Program

-Venue data does not detail the wine list, so specific bottle recommendations or producer names are outside what can be verified here.
-What the traditional cuisine category and the Michelin Plate context suggest is a wine program built around complementing classic German cooking: expect a list likely anchored in German-speaking wine regions, with Riesling from the Mosel or Rheingau, Spätburgunder from Baden or the Ahr, and probably a range of Austrian whites.
+Venue data does not detail the wine list, so specific bottle recommendations or producer names are outside what can be here.
+What the traditional cuisine category and the Michelin Plate context suggest is a wine program built around complementing classic German cooking: expect a list likely anchored in German-speaking wine regions, with Riesling from the Mosel or Rheingau, Spätburgunder from Baden or the Ahr, probably a range of Austrian whites.
 German rotisserie cooking, rich, roasted, with pronounced savory depth, calls for wines with enough acidity to cut through fat and enough structure to hold alongside red meat and game.
 Whether the list at Jagdhof Stuben is short and well-curated or more expansive is something to confirm directly with the restaurant before visiting, particularly if wine pairing is a priority for your trip.
 For food and wine explorers in this part of Germany, the broader Sauerland context is worth noting: this is not a region with the same density of wine-focused restaurants as, say, the Mosel valley or the Rheingau, which makes a kitchen that takes classical pairings seriously relatively more valuable here.
 For complementary wine experiences in the region, our full Bad Laasphe wineries guide covers what is accessible nearby.

 Portrait: Rôtisserie Jagdhof Stuben in Bad Laasphe